 Issues for a Smart Future

-The Upstate Jobs Party key issues reinforces our belief that people, not government, create the private sector jobs we must have to restore economic vitality to our region.
+The Upstate Jobs Party key issues reinforce our belief that people, not government, create the private sector jobs we must have to restore economic vitality to our region.

 Our issues focus on enabling individuals to create well paying, innovation industry jobs – the surest path to building a foundation of renewal for Upstate New York’s families, as well as a sustainable, stronger America – an America rededicated to fulfilling its promise of Life, Liberty, and the Pursuit of Happiness for each and every individual.